nipy/nibabel/.github/CODE_OF_CONDUCT.md

 personalities, background, and experiences.
 We welcome these differences because they are the source of diverse ideas, solutions and decisions about our work.
 Decisions we make affect users, colleagues, and through scientific results, the general public.
 We take these consequences seriously when making decisions.
-When you are working with members of the community, we encourage you to follow these guidelines, which help steer our interactions and help keep NIPY a positive, successful, and growing community.
+When you are working with members of the community, we ask you to follow these guidelines, which help steer our interactions and help keep NIPY a positive, successful, and growing community.